PedroMTQ/kafka_deltalake_minio/README.md

 # deploy it then
 docker compose up
 ```
-This will multiple consumer replicas, and one mongo syncer
+This will spawm multiple consumer replicas, and one mongo syncer